 Katikati was settled in 1875 by settlers from County Tyrone in Ireland through the Orange Institution.
 The settlement was established by the Irishman George Vesey Stewart, who led two groups of settlers there aboard the ships Carisbrook Castle (1875) and Lady Jocelyn (1878).
 The land upon which the town was built was bought from local Maori and was given to the settlers by the Central Government.

 The settlement was formed from two distinct groups "the settlers useful and the settlers ornamental" referring to the tenant farmers and those with wealth.
 The settlement managed to withstand early economic problems and developed into a healthy town, based around farming and agriculture.
-To find out more about Katikati yesterday and today, visit the website www.katikati.co.nz.For more information on the district contact the Katikati Archives
+To find out more about Katikati yesterday and today, you can visit the local Katikati Archives office or the Western Bay Museum.

 Katikati, with a population close to 4,530 according to figures in June 2017, is situated 30 minutes drive north of central Tauranga.
 With some of the best scenery New Zealand has on offer combined with a temperate coastal climate, many people from around the country and the world are considering Katikati an ideal place to live, work and play.